sveinpg/build-your-own-react/README.md

 ## 9. Events

-With plain html and JavaScript we primarly have to two ways of adding event listeners.
+With plain html and JavaScript we primarily have to two ways of adding event listeners.
 You can either use the [addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) JavaScript method or you can pass a string as a HTML attribute to the HTML element.

 ```html
 <button id="click-me">JavaScript</button>